plantasia-space/plantasia.space-site/collections/_users/voyage.md

 <script>
 /**
  * Fetches data from the API with caching using lscache.
- * Specifically used for Sound Engines.
+ * Specifically used for Sound Engines and other data.
  * @param {string} url - The API endpoint.
  * @param {string} cacheKey - The key to store/retrieve data from cache.
+ * @param {number} ttl - Time-to-live for the cache in minutes.
  * @param {boolean} forceRefresh - If true, bypasses the cache.
  * @returns {Promise<Object>} - The fetched data.
  */
-async function fetchDataWithCache(url, cacheKey, forceRefresh = false) {
+async function fetchDataWithCache(url, cacheKey, ttl, forceRefresh = false) {
     if (!forceRefresh) {
         const cachedData = lscache.get(cacheKey);
         if (cachedData) {